‘I feel like I can hear that I sound more sure of myself and less afraid’: An Interview with Mae Muller

 So, looking at the track list and sort of listening to songs like ‘I Wrote a Song’ and ‘Me Myself and I’, it seems like a lot of your music is based around female empowerment and self-love.
 What inspires you to write tracks that are so empowering to women and create such a female solidarity?

 I think just being a woman myself and like kind of growing up a lot in this industry.
 I’ve always tried to be as honest as I can with my song writing so I think my experiences are just what I write about.
 I feel so lucky that I get to do something that other people can hear it and relate to it, you know?
 I don’t go in the studio and go ‘I need to write a song that has a really like…’ I’d be lying if I said I went into the studio and said ‘I’m going to write a feminist banger today’, because that’s not how my brain works.
 I write about experiences, I write about the female experience, whatever that may look like, and the fact that it relates to people and I see how much it relates to people and being able to sing that live and feel that I’m not alone in that and they’re not alone in that is just so rewarding, and it really is the kind of thing that keeps you pushing.
-And that’s the funny thing a lot of the time, people will kind of say you know ‘you made me feel less along when I listened to the song’, but it really goes both ways because I’m writing all this sometimes thinking that like ‘I’m a freak, and I’m the only one that’s feeling like this!’, and this is such an isolating feeling.
+And that’s the funny thing a lot of the time, people will kind of say you know ‘you made me feel less alone when I listened to the song’, but it really goes both ways because I’m writing all this sometimes thinking that like ‘I’m a freak, and I’m the only one that’s feeling like this!’, and this is such an isolating feeling.
 And then you kind of put it out into the world which is a really scary thing to do, and then you’re like ‘Oh!’
 Like, so many other people feel this way and I’m not alone in feeling that, so it really does work both ways.

 So, you recently performed with Joker Out in London.
 I really wanted to get tickets to go and see it but I was working!
 Is there any other Eurovision 2023 act you’d like to perform with, or just any other current artist you’d like to sing with at all?